ZIRCONIUM CLADDING IS THE REACTOR’S PRIMARY SAFETY BARRIER

 Plants specialized in zirconium metallurgy

-Through its consolidated subsidiaries Cezus and ANF, AREVA controls every aspect of zirconium metallurgy, from ore extraction to the manufacturing of zirconium alloy components, including flat products, bars and tubes used in the fabrication of nuclear fuel.
-Its industrial activities are distributed on five production sites in France, Jarrie (Isère), Ugine (Savoy), Montreuil-Juigné (Maine-et-Loire), Paimboeuf (Loire-Atlantique) and Rugles (Eure), a site in Germany was situated to Duisburg as well as the CAST joint venture in Shanghai in China.
+AREVA controls every aspect of zirconium metallurgy, from ore extraction to the manufacturing of zirconium alloy components, including flat products, bars and tubes used in the fabrication of nuclear fuel.
+Its industrial activities are distributed on five production sites in France, Jarrie (Isère), Ugine (Savoy), Montreuil-Juigné (Maine-et-Loire), Paimboeuf (Loire-Atlantique) and Rugles (Eure) as well as the joint ventures in China en Japan.

 This activity draws on vast expertise in chemical and metallurgical processes:

 Each plant is specialized in one aspect of the metallurgy or zirconium shaping: